dairycultist/natsucraft/README.md

 ### Planned (maybe)

-- I like dungeon crawling/looting
+- Dungeons, because I like dungeon crawling/looting and caving (and I don't like stripmining)
-- I like RPG elements/mechanics
-- I don't like stripmining
-  - Maybe add mineshafts which are rather common?
-  - Miner skeletons!
 - Jungles
   - Tall trees (either oak or new yellow jungle wood)
-  - Any oak leaf broken in a jungle has a chance to drop bananas